MorpheusAIs/Docs/Guides/Code Contributor Weights Guide.md

 This Protocol Owned Liquidity increases the scarcity of MOR and provides liquidity for Coders, Compute Providers and Community Front End developers.

 ## September 2nd 2023 to February 8th 2024 Implied Value of a Weight "Snapshot 1" = $0.025 USD per Weight
-In theory, the initial implied value of 1 weight was $50 USD before there was a market-determined price as that is the average real cost paid to auditors & developers sponsored by Morpheus community members.
+In theory, the initial implied value of 1 weight was $0.025 USD before there was a market-determined price as that is the average real cost paid to auditors & developers sponsored by Morpheus community members.
 However now that there is a real-world implied value of 1 weight this ought to be considered in each monthly snap shot.

-## February 8th to March 8th 2024 Implied Value of a Weight Calculation "Snapshot 2" = $0.20 USD Per Weight
+## February 8th to March 8th 2024 Implied Value of a Weight Calculation "Snapshot 2" = $0.20 USD per Weight
 In theory, while the exact price of MOR will not be known until May 8th when the Uniswap pool AMM goes live, the current implied price can be estimated based on the total stETH deposited.
 At 88,000 stETH annually providing 2,904 stETH in yield balanced against the 1,222,076 MOR earned by all Capital Providers the first year.
 This at least right now implies a per MOR value of 0.00237 stETH per MOR based on real world contributions.
 Or $6.89 USD at the current 2,900 USD to stETH price on Feb.
 21st 2024.

-**All told this implies a value of each weight at $400 USD for Snapshot 2 (February 8th to March 8th 2024).**
+**All told this implies a value of each weight at $0.20 USD for Snapshot 2 (February 8th to March 8th 2024).**
-This is calculated by taking the number of MOR earned by all Coders the first year (1,222,076) and dividing by 21,000 which equals 58 MOR per weight.
+This is calculated by taking the number of MOR earned by all Coders the first year (1,222,076) and dividing by 42,000,000 which equals 0.029 MOR per weight.
 In theory this results in, $6.89 USD per MOR that equals $400 in USD terms.

 ## March 8th to April 8th 2024 Implied Value of a Weight Calculation "Snapshot 3" = $1.26 USD per Weight